tessi/wasmex/README.md

 asdf install # assuming you install elixir, erlang with asdf. if not, make sure to install them your way mix deps.get
 ```

+If you plan to change something on the Rust part of this project, set the following ENV `WASMEX_BUILD=true` so that your changes will be picked up.

 I´m looking forward to your contributions.
 Please open a PR containing the motivation of your change.
 If it is a bigger change or refactoring, consider creating an issue first.
 We can discuss changes there first which might safe us time down the road :)